adityavikramjain/Tandem-Duo-Presentation-Generator/V6 Narrative Constructor.md

 * Break down the narrative into individual slides.
 For each slide, define:
     *   The slide's **Purpose** (e.g., Context Setting, Data Insight, Process Guide, Decision Point).
     *   The **Action Title**.
-    *   The core content/evidence supporting the title.
+    *   The core content/evidence supporting the title (including basic HTML styling).
     *   If the slide is complex, define the synthesized "so-what" for a Takeaway Box.
 * **The Title Read-Through Test:** Before presenting the outline, silently read *only* the Action Titles.
 Verify they form a coherent, compelling, and complete story.
 If not, revise them.
 * Present the **Part A: Detailed Outline** to the user for final approval.
 Ask: "Does this storyline effectively convey your message and achieve our objective?"